Essential Guide To Recovery From Hair Transplants

 Months Eight to Nine

 By the time you reach the nine-month mark, you should have noticeably longer, thicker hair growing in that you’ll be able to style however you choose.
-As always, attend follow-up visits with Dr Huber or Dr Jones on schedule.
+As always, attend follow-up visits with Dr. Huber, Dr. Alexander, or Dr. Jones on schedule.

 FUE Results by the End of One Year

 By the one-year anniversary after your surgery, your transplant process will largely be complete in terms of growth, thickness and density.
 Most of your follicles should be growing healthy hair at this point.
 Around the one-year mark is the time when many hair transplant patients who want to achieve even greater coverage can begin to evaluate whether they are good candidates for follow-up surgery.

 What To Expect After a Hair Transplant

 Hair transplants are an expensive and a serious commitment.
 You want to be sure that you take great care of yourself after your surgery and it’s important that you follow post-operative instructions to ensure optimal healing and growth of your newly transplanted hairs.

 We send you home with instructions based on the type of transplant surgery you’ve had – but here is a preview with some of the general guidelines and precautions so you can understand what to expect.

 At the time of surgery, your scalp will have been thoroughly cleaned of blood and crusts, but these will tend to re-form soon after your hair transplant procedure.
 Care should be taken while cleaning the transplanted site during the week following surgery because it is during this period that the healing mechanisms of your body secure the grafts firmly in place.
 However, appropriate care of the area during your hair transplant recovery will minimize crusting and make the transplant less noticeable and the healing more rapid.